• Home

 The consistently top-rated and recommended hostel in Merida is:

-• Nomadas is centrally located, has a big pool, and free breakfast.
-But book early, as Nomadas regularly sells out, particularly so during high season (winter months).
+- Nomadas is centrally located, has a big pool, and free breakfast.
+But book early, as Nomadas regularly sells out, particularly during high season (winter months).
 Check availability for Nomadas on HostelWorld now.

-Great Midrange Hotels in Merida for Only $30 per Night!
+Great Midrange Hotels in Merida for Only US$35 per Night!

 There are some great 3-star+ properties right in the heart of Merida Centro for US$30-40, making for excellent value!
 We’ve stayed at many of them ourselves, including each of these three steals below.

-• Hotel Dolores Alba Merida is difficult to beat in terms of value.
+- Hotel Doloralba Merida is difficult to beat in terms of value.
 The centrally located 3-star hotel has an outdoor pool and nice clean rooms.
 But their rack rate is nearly $100 USD (not worth it).
-However, they regularly runs online deals for about $30 USD, which even includes a decent hot breakfast buffet for two!
+However, they regularly run online deals for under $50 USD, which even includes a decent hot breakfast buffet for two!
 That’s an absolute bargain in Merida that we couldn’t refuse.
-We now wholeheartedly recommend it, based on that price.
+We now wholeheartedly recommend it.
 Just check current rates.

 And for just a bit more, also consider one of the best in Merida: